projectgoav/E.ExploreDeezer/README.md

 ## ExploreDeezer

-A demo UWP application showing the use of my .NET Deezer API wrapper: E.Deezer.
+A demo UWP application showing the use of my .NET Deezer API wrapper: [E.Deezer](https://github.com/projectgoav/E.Deezer)

 ### Features
 - Browse new releases for each genre